ustwo/objective-c-style-guide/README.md

 We use spaces for indentation.
 Do not use tabs in your code.
 You should set your editor to emit spaces when you hit the tab key.
 One tab equals 4 spaces.

 ## Line Length
 Try to avoid long lines.
 Use soft wrap if possible and wherever readability requires it we split the line.
+Just use common sense.

 ## Type Safety
 Be as type safe as possible.
 Avoid using id or base classes like NSObject, UIView where possible.
 Use the lowest common multiple preferring a protocol or an abstract class.